tijko/xchat-plugins/README.md

 This is a xchat-plugin to highlight keywords that show up in a channel.

-When loaded 'kw_highlight' creates a list of 'keywords' to check a channel for and make bold if found.

-The list is created from python 2.7 __builtins__ and most of the modules in /usr/lib/python2.7.
+When loaded 'kw_highlight' creates a list of 'keywords' to check a channel for and make bold if found.The list is created from python 2.7 __builtins__ and most of the modules in /usr/lib/python2.7.

 If you want to see which words are listed use: